jashjain21/Image-Classifier-Project/README.md

 * Matplotlib

 ### Files Descriptions
+* Image Classifier Project.html:A html version of the project file

-* Image Classifier Project: A Jupyter notebook contains code to implement an image classifier with PyTorch.
+* Image Classifier Project.ipynb: A Jupyter notebook contains code to implement an image classifier with PyTorch.
 * train.py: Code to train a new deep learning network on a dataset and save the model as a checkpoint.
 * predict.py: Code uses a trained network to predict the class for an input image.
 * functions_classes.py: Code for functions and classes relating to the model